tailyn3051/pdf-quick-magnifier/README.md

 # PDF Quick Magnifier

-A client-side web application to create magnified detail views (callouts) on your PDF files.
+Create magnified detail views (callouts) on your PDF files.
 Upload a PDF, select an area on any page, and click an empty spot to place a magnified version, complete with an arrow pointing to the source.
 All processing is done directly in your browser, ensuring your files remain private.

 ---